Black on Black (song)

-Dalbello version

 Dalbello wrote and demoed "Black on Black" in 1985, and it was first released as a non-album single in Europe in the late part of that year.
 The song was included on the soundtrack to the American erotic romantic drama film 9½ Weeks, which was released in February 1986.
 The director Adrian Lyne had heard Dalbello's 1984 album Whomanfoursays and contacted her with the request of writing the film's score.
 Due to touring commitments, she was unable to accept the offer, but instead provided the completed demo versions of "Black on Black" and "Baby Doll" for his consideration.

 Despite its release as a single and inclusion on the 9½ Weeks soundtrack, Dalbello always considered the 1985 recording of "Black on Black" to be an unfinished demo.
 She would release a completed version of the song on her 1987 album she.
 The she version was also released as a single in some European countries in 1988.

 "Black on Black" starts with a looped sample from Gregorio Allegri's work "Miserere mei, Deus".